blakebrandon-hub/Price-Monitor/README.md

 # Price Monitor

-A command-line tool tracks the prices and availability of products on eBay and sends email alerts if any changes are detected.
+A command-line tool that tracks the prices and availability of products on eBay and sends you email alerts if any changes are detected.
 Email credentials must be entered for alert functionality.